jeffbass/imagezmq/docs/api-examples.rst

             A text reply from hub.

   class ImageHub(open_port='tcp://:5555'):
-      Opens a zmq REP socket on the hub compuer, for example, a Mac, that will be receiving and displaying or processing OpenCV images and related text messages.
+      Opens a zmq REP socket on the hub computer, for example, a Mac, that will be receiving and displaying or processing OpenCV images and related text messages.
 Provides methods to receive images or receive jpg compressed images.